 1. Choose a Base Liquid or Liquids

 If you want to include a juice as part or all of your base, just make sure that it’s unsweetened and all-natural.
-Huge bonus points if you use freshly made juices.
+Huge bonus points if you use freshly made juices, which provide the freshest taste.

 2. Add Whole Fruits or Vegetables